FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ```

 !!!
-UniConfig shell does not support interactive typing of input arguments for an RPC/action that contains the `list` YANG element.
-Such operations must be executed using input JSON.
+UniConfig shell does not support interactive typing of input arguments for an
+RPC/action that contains the `list` YANG element.
+Such operations must be
+executed using input JSON.
 !!!

 ## Show operational mode

 Show mode allows users to:

-1. Display operational data about UniConfig itself (e.g., logging status, list of open transactions or list of acquired subscriptions).
+* Display operational data about UniConfig itself (e.g., logging status, list of
+   open transactions or list of acquired subscriptions)
-2. Display operational data of network devices.
+* Display operational data of network devices

 ```shell Overview of show operational mode
 show>